miriammiyagi/QuIBL/README.md

 If you want to use the exact versions of ``ete3`` and ``joblib`` we used, type ``pip install -r quibl_requirements.txt`` in terminal while in the main directory.
 For specific instructions on the Cython version of QuIBL, see the ``README`` file in that folder.

 ## Running QuIBL
 To test ``QuIBL``, download and navigate to the repository and type ``python QuIBL.py ./Small_Test_Example/sampleInputFile.txt``.
 Any dependencies that may not be present can be installed using ``pip``.
 This will run a small provided sample data file and write an output CSV file to the same directory.
 To test your own data, change the ``treefile`` setting to be the path to a file with your Newick trees.
 Please note- these trees do not need to be quartets only, and can contain as many terminals as you like, as long as they all have the same set of terminals.
+For good results, you'll want to have at least a few hundred loci for the triplet topologies of interest.

 ## Input File Settings
 ``treefile`` : The path to the trees to be analyzed.